dotnet/orleans/src/Documentation/streaming/streams_programming_APIs.md

 With SMS the producer explicitly controls the order of events seen by the consumer by controlling the way the producer publishes them.
 By default (if the `FireAndForget` option for SMS provider is set to false) and if the producer awaits every `OnNextAsync` call, the events arrive in FIFO order.
 In SMS it is up to the producer to decide how to handle delivery failures that will be indicated by a broken `Task` returned by the `OnNextAsync` call.

 Azure Queue streams do not guarantee FIFO order, since the underlying Azure Queues do not guarantee order in failure cases.
 (They do guarantee FIFO order in failure-free executions.)
-When a producer produces the event into Azure Queue, if the enqueue operation failed, it is up to the producer to attempt another enqueue and later on deal with potential duplicate messages.
+When a producer produces the event into Azure Queue, if the enqueue operation fails, it is up to the producer to attempt another enqueue and later on deal with potential duplicate messages.
 On the delivery side, the Orleans Streaming runtime dequeues the event from the queue and attempts to deliver it for processing to consumers.
-Orleans Streaming runtime deletes the event from the queue only upon successful processing.
-If the delivery or processing failed, the event is not deleted from the queue and will automatically re-appear in the queue later.
+The Orleans Streaming runtime deletes the event from the queue only upon successful processing.
+If the delivery or processing fails, the event is not deleted from the queue and will automatically re-appear in the queue later.
 The Streaming runtime will try to deliver it again, thus potentially breaking the FIFO order.
-This described behavior matches the regular semantics of Azure Queues.
+The above behavior matches the normal semantics of Azure Queues.

 **Application Defined Order**: To deal with the above ordering issues, an application can optionally specify its own ordering.
 This is achieved via a [**`StreamSequenceToken`**](https://github.com/dotnet/orleans/blob/master/src/Orleans.Core.Abstractions/Streams/Core/StreamSubscriptionHandle.cs), which is an opaque `IComparable` object that can be used to order events.
 A producer can pass an optional `StreamSequenceToken` to the `OnNext` call.
 This `StreamSequenceToken` will be passed all the way to the consumer and will be delivered together with the event.
 That way, an application can reason and reconstruct its order independently of the streaming runtime.

 ### Rewindable Streams<a name="Rewindable-Streams"></a>

-Some streams only allow application to subscribe to them starting at the latest point in time, while other streams allow "going back in time".
+Some streams only allow an application to subscribe to them starting at the latest point in time, while other streams allow "going back in time".
 The latter capability is dependent on the underlying queuing technology and the particular stream provider.
 For example, Azure Queues only allow consuming the latest enqueued events, while EventHub allows replaying events from an arbitrary point in time (up to some expiration time).
 Streams that support going back in time are called **Rewindable Streams**.

 The consumer of a rewindable stream can pass a `StreamSequenceToken` to the `SubscribeAsync` call.
 The runtime will deliver events to it starting from that `StreamSequenceToken`.
 A null token means the consumer wants to receive events starting from the latest.